MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-configure.md

    - Data type: Select Integer in the drop-down list.
    - Value: Enter 1 to enable privacy setting.
 The default value is 0.

-4. Click **Next** and assign this profile to targeted devices/users.
+4. Select **Next** and assign this profile to targeted devices/users.

-Using this privacy control will not impact the device compliance check or conditional access.
+Using this privacy control won't impact the device compliance check or conditional access.

 ### Configure privacy for phishing alert report on Android Enterprise work profile